statsite/statsite/README.md

     $ ./configure
     $ make
     $ ./src/statsite

+If you get any errors, you may need to check if all dependencies are installed, see INSTALL.md.

 Building the test code may generate errors if libcheck is not available.
 To build the test code successfully, do the following::